akkartik/lines.love/reference.md

 early warning if you break something.

 * `state = edit.initialize_state(top, left, right, font_height, line_height)` --
-  returns an object that can be used to render an interactive editor widgets for text and line drawings starting at `y=top` on the app window, between `x=left` and `x=right`.
+  returns an object that can be used to render an interactive editor widget for text and line drawings starting at `y=top` on the app window, between `x=left` and `x=right`.
 Wraps long lines at word boundaries where possible, or in the middle of words (no hyphenation yet) when it must.